Another day, another filter bypass. This time, it is XSS without slashes!

 Next, I tried the same idea, only setting everything after my payload to an arbitrary variable.
 I'm guessing that this broke once it reached the double-quote in console.log, but I'm not certain.

-Finally, I tried the form feed character as a separator, as suggsted in this StackOverflow answer.
+Finally, I tried the form feed character as a separator, as suggested in this StackOverflow answer.
 Unfortunately, this did not work either.
 That said, this could have just been issue with being inside of a form tag for my demo.

 I also thought about using JSFuck, but this was too long for a URL parameter in most cases.